Making health-related resolutions? Focus on wellbeing and 'SMART' goals

 Burrell said an extreme goal might be declaring that you'll go vegan.
 A SMART goal version of this?

-"I'm going to reduce my consumption of animal proteins," Burrell said.
-"I'm going to do this by eating one meal a day that is vegetable driven and I'm going to do this for three days this week."
+"I'm going to reduce my consumption of animal protein," Burrell said.
+"I'm going to do this by eating one meal a day that is vegetarian and I'm going to do this for three days this week."

 A key aspect of changing your diet is staying realistic.
 Not all changes in your health need to be drastic either.
 Burrell said something as simple as having fruit for a snack can make a difference.
 Another small change could be replacing some ultra processed foods we eat with home cooked meals.